CM Greets Hindu Community On Holi - UrduPoint

 CM Greets Hindu Community On Holi

+“Happy Holi to Hindu community around the world, especially in Pakistan,” said Chief Minister Punjab Maryam Nawaz Sharif while congratulating Hindu community on the festival of Holi

-LAHORE, (UrduPoint / Pakistan Point News - 25th Mar, 2024) Punjab Chief Minister Maryam Nawaz Sharif has conveyed warm greetings to the Hindu community on the auspicious occasion of the Holi.
+LAHORE, (UrduPoint / Pakistan Point News - 25th Mar, 2024) “Happy Holi to Hindu community around the world, especially in Pakistan,” said Chief Minister Punjab Maryam Nawaz Sharif while congratulating Hindu community on the festival of Holi.

-In her message, the CM wished happy Holi to Hindu community around the world, especially Pakistan.

-Expressing her best wishes for the Hindu community on the occasion, the CM remarked that the Hindu community is playing a valuable role in the economic development of Pakistan.
-She said all those living in Pakistan are united, peace will illuminate through the colors of Holi.
+The Chief Minister expressed her best wishes for the Hindu community on this blissful occasion of Holi.
+She added,”I share your joy on this joyous occasion.

+The Chief Minister remarked that the Hindu community is playing a valuable role in the economic development of Pakistan.
+She added that all those living in Pakistan are one, peace will shine in the colors of Holi.

-CM Maryam Nawaz Sharif said that Pakistan Muslim League Nawaz (PML-N) government believes in equality, justice and fairness.
-May the festival of Holi be a source of tolerance, happiness, peace and prosperity, she prayed.
+Chief Minister Maryam Nawaz Sharif highlighted, ”The PML-N government believes in equality, justice and fairness.
+May the festival of Holi be a source of tolerance, happiness, peace and prosperity."

 Recent Stories